Dr. Andrew Miller

 Dr. Andrew Miller is an Assistant Professor and the Anne Groot Sesquicentennial Fellow in the College of Veterinary Medicine.
 I am a diplomate of the American College of Veterinary Pathologists (ACVP).
 I received my doctorate in veterinary medicine from Cornell University in 2005 and completed a residency in veterinary anatomic pathology at Cornell University in 2008.
 I joined the faculty at the New England Primate Research Center, a division of Harvard Medical School as a research associate in 2008.
 I had achieved assistant professor by 2013 and held an appointment in the Pathology Department of the Massachusetts General Hospital during my tenure at the primate center.
 I joined the faculty in the Section of Anatomic Pathology as an Assistant Professor at Cornell University in fall of 2013.
 I am the Anne Groot Sesquicentennial Fellow.

 My primary research interests are directed at studying spontaneously occurring neurologic diseases in our domestic animals.
 The current focus of my lab is in validating the dog as a model for human brain cancer, primarily meningeal and glial tumors.
 This is being done through a variety of histologic, immunohistochemical, and molecular studies between analogous tumors in dog and man.
-In addition, I am engaged in a variety of nonhuman primate studies focusing on experimental and spontaneously arising diseases.
-I provide pathology expertise to understanding the pathogenesis of dorsal root ganglion pathology in simian immunodeficiency virus infected rhesus macaques through collaborations with researchers at Boston College.
-Additionally, I am actively involved in research to characterize the microbiome of common marmosets and rhesus macaques that are infected with SIV, focusing primarily on the role that novel pathogens play in the development and progression of disease.
-I maintain numerous collaborations with researchers at Beth Israel Deaconess Medical Center, Columbia University, Washington University St. Louis, and the Oregon National Primate Center.
+We are especially interested in determining the roles that novel gene mutations have in the genesis of canine meningioma.
+We are also actively involved in studying the immune cell microenvironment in canine brain tumors in order to determine if a relationship exists between immune cell infiltration and post-surgical outcome.
+Other research projects included characterizing novel causes of neurologic disease in companion animals.
+Lastly, I provide pathology support to understanding the pathogenesis of dorsal root ganglion pathology in simian immunodeficiency virus infected rhesus macaques through collaborations with researchers at Boston College.

 I have a strong interest in training veterinary students and pathology residents and preparing them for a career in comparative veterinary pathology.
 I believe that this is best done through hands-on exposure to clinical cases and basic research techniques.
 I am involved nationally in the ACVP through the examination committee and other committees related to the national ACVP meeting.
 I strongly believe in the integration of teaching and collaborative research as a way to foster continued growth in the field of comparative veterinary pathology.